-This project aims at developing and building time diagnostics for the free-electron laser (FEL) FLASH, which is located at the DESY Campus in Hamburg.
+This project covers the development and setup of a time diagnostics for the free-electron laser (FEL) FLASH, which is located at the DESY Campus in Hamburg.

 Since 2005, ultra-short, intense XUV pulses have been generated at the world’s first FEL in the extreme ultraviolet (XUV) range.
 These can be used, for example, to „film“ chemical or biological reactions as well as extremely fast crystal structure changes or phase transitions on the femtosecond scale (10^-15 seconds).
 Even changes in the arrangement of individual atoms can be resolved spatially and temporally.

-The research group, which will work on the development of the so-called XUV-PUMA (pulse duration measuring apparatus for the extremely short XUV flashes).
-In addition basic research is also part of the project.
-This includes, for example, research into ultrafast ionisation and especially the relevant transport effects (e.g. electron diffusion).
-Another component is the investigation of the ultrafast evolution of the dielectric function during the interaction of FEL radiation with matter.
+The research group has been working on the development of the so-called XUV-PUMA (pulse duration measuring apparatus for the extremely short XUV flashes).
+In addition basic research has also been part of the project.
+This includes, for example, research of ultrafast ionisation and especially the relevant transport effects (e.g. electron diffusion).
+Another issue is the investigation of the ultrafast evolution of the dielectric function during the interaction of FEL radiation with matter.
 In particular, these investigations will contribute to a deeper understanding of the interaction, especially the dynamics on the femtosecond time scale.

 This Project has been funded by the BMBF #05K16ME1